dotnet/AspNetCore.Docs/aspnetcore/blazor/file-uploads.md

 To use the following example in a test app:

 * Create a folder to save uploaded files for the `Development` environment: `Development/unsafe_uploads`.
-* Configure the maximum file size (`maxFileSize`, 15 MB in the following example) and maximum allowed files (`maxAllowedFiles`, 3 in the following example).
+* Configure the maximum file size (`maxFileSize`, 15 MB in the following example) and maximum number of allowed files (`maxAllowedFiles`, 3 in the following example).
 * Set the buffer to a different value (10 KB in the following example), if desired, for increased granularity in progress reporting.
 We don't recommended using a buffer larger than 30 KB due to performance and security concerns.

 `Pages/FileUpload3.razor`: